 - High blood pressure and significant fluctuations in blood pressure

-- Neurosis (a psychological or behavioral disorder primarily characterized by anxiety) and psychosis (a severe emotional and behavioral disorder that can cause a person’s mental capacity to become very distorted or disorganized, which may interfere with the person’s ability to cope with the demands of everyday life)
+- Neurosis and psychosis—Neurosis is a psychological or behavioral disorder primarily characterized by anxiety.
+Psychosis is a severe emotional and behavioral disorder that can cause a person’s mental capacity to become very distorted or disorganized, which may interfere with the person’s ability to cope with the demands of everyday life.

-Stress, strenuous exercise, and drinking alcohol may worsen these symptoms.
+Stress, strenuous exercise, and drinking alcohol may make these symptoms worse.

 Carcinoid crisis is a term used when all of the symptoms of carcinoid syndrome occur at the same time.
-Carcinoid crisis is the most serious and life-threatening complication of carcinoid syndrome and generally occurs after a person has already experienced some symptoms of carcinoid syndrome.
-Carcinoid crisis may occur suddenly, or it can be brought on with stress, chemotherapy, or anesthesia.
+Carcinoid crisis is the most serious and life-threatening complication of carcinoid syndrome.
+It generally occurs after a person has already experienced some symptoms of carcinoid syndrome.
+Carcinoid crisis may occur suddenly, or it can be brought on by stress, chemotherapy, or anesthesia.
 A carcinoid crisis may be prevented and successfully treated with octreotide (Sandostatin), a medication that helps raise low blood pressure and control the production of hormones.

 Facial flushing.
 Avoid stress.
-Ask your doctor about certain substances and foods, including alcohol, that cause facial flushing, and avoid them.
+Ask your doctor about specific substances and foods, including alcohol, that cause facial flushing so you can avoid them.

 Wheezing.
-Ask your doctor about the use of a bronchodilator (medication that relaxes the muscles in the lungs to make breathing easier).
+Ask your doctor about the use of a bronchodilator, a medication that relaxes the muscles in the lungs to make breathing easier.

 Diarrhea.
 Ask your doctor about the use of anti-diarrheal medications.

 Carcinoid syndrome.
-Ask your doctor about the use of octreotide (the most effective single medication against carcinoid syndrome).
+Ask your doctor about the use of octreotide, which is the most effective single medication against carcinoid syndrome.

 Heart problems.
-Tell your doctor immediately and ask about the use of diuretics (drugs that increase the amount of urine; diuretics act by increasing function of the heart).
+Tell your doctor immediately if you think you may have a problem with your heart, and ask about the use of diuretics.
+Diuretics are drugs that increase the amount of urine by increasing function of the heart.